rommelskii/obsidian/Console Connection.md

 	- Console port on the SWITCH
 	- Serial port on the PC
 	- Serial->Console cable
-- Sometimes USB is used
+- Sometimes USB is used as a cable
 - DB-9 connection
 	- Used on older serial ports (RJ45->DB-9)
 - 8n1 connection